george-tyler-315-incline/ggml-neon-opt/README.md

 ![Flame Graph](artifacts/perf/flame.svg)

 So, clearly a lot of CPU time is being spent in `ggml_vec_dot_q4_K_q8_K`, with a bit over half of the time spent in the function itself and the rest of the time spent in the few functions it is calling.
+#### Pipeline Slots
+From the perf stat measurements, we can see 0.17% of cycles where there are no fetched instructions available to dispatch are stalled.
+This area, then, is not our biggest problem.
+We also see our branch mispredict rate per instruction retired is 0.01%, and instructions discarded per cycle, (inst_spec - inst_retired)/cycles is 0.0086.
+Bad speculation, then, does not seem to be an issue.
+On the other hand, examining backend performance, we see that for 15% of cycles, fetched instructions are not able to dispatch due to resource constaints (https://developer.arm.com/documentation/100798/0401/Performance-Monitoring-Unit/PMU-events).
+I next want to look more closely at measurements that can indicate why we are backend-bound.

-Next, I need to know what the code is doing, and unfortunately there are a lot of preprocessor feature-based branches, so I gotta figure out exactly what is running and what isn't.
+But first, I want to know what the code is doing, and unfortunately there are a handful of preprocessor feature-based branches, so I gotta figure out exactly what is running and what isn't.
 We can first see what is default defined:

 ```bash